 The application is accompanied by a Flood Risk Assessment (FRA) and the issue of water resources forms a chapter within the ES.
-The majority of the application site south of London Road is located within the medium and high risk flood areas (Zones 2 and 3).
-The north-western extremity of the site immediately adjacent to the Stonehouse Corner roundabout is located within the low risk flood area (Zone 1).
+All of the application site falls within the high risk flood area (Zone 3).
 The Stonehouse Sewer, described by the Environment Agency as a 'main river' is a short distance from the site on the southern side of the railway line.

-7.35 The risk of fluvial (river) flooding at the site from Stonehouse Sewer and the River Mardyke is considered by the FRA to be low.
-However, it is the risk of tidal flooding from the River Thames which places parts of the application site, and the wider Purfleet and West Thurrock area, within the higher flood risk zones.
+7.35 The risk of fluvial (river) flooding at the site from Stonehouse Sewer and the River Mardyke (to the west of the site) is considered by the FRA to be low.
+However, it is the risk of tidal flooding from the River Thames which places the application site, and the wider Purfleet and West Thurrock area, within the high flood risk zone.
 Nevertheless, the site benefits from existing tidal flood defences adjacent to the Thames foreshore which offer a 1 in 1,000 year event standard of protection.
 The actual risk of tidal flooding is low, though there is a residual risk flooding if the defences were overtopped (by wave action) or if there was a breach event resulting from a failure of the tidal defence.